Water audit

 About every 3 months, your school gets a water bill from Sydney Water.
 This shows exactly how much water was used and how much this costs your school.

-Learn How to read a water bill (321 KB).
+Learn How to read a water bill.

 How can I tell if a water device is efficient?